-NV-143 and NV-196
+Triphendiol and NV-143

-We have also licensed from Novogen the rights to patent applications as they relate to two novel anti-cancer compounds, NV-143 and NV-196.
 These compounds are isoflavan derivatives of phenoxodiol.
 The licensed patent rights relate to the novel compounds themselves ("composition of matter" rights) and to uses of these compounds as anti-cancer agents and sensitizers of cancer cells and tumors to chemotherapy and radiotherapy.
 The patent rights fall into two families of patent applications:

-- composition of matter rights in respect of NV-143 and NV-196 and uses of these compounds as anti-cancer agents (four national patents, twelve pending patent applications and one international Patent Co-operation Treaty (PCT) pending); and - uses of NV-143 and NV-196 as chemo-sensitizers and radiosensitizers of tumors and cancer cells (eleven patents pending).
+- · composition of matter rights in respect of triphendial and NV-143 and uses of these compounds as anticancer agents (twelve pending patent applications); and - uses of triphendiol and NV-143 as chemo-sensitizers and radiosensitizers of tumors and cancer cells (eleven patent applications pending).

-As patent applications in the United States are maintained in secrecy until published by the USPTO at 18 months from filing, for all cases filed after November 29, 2000, or at issue, for cases filed prior to November 29, 2000.
-We cannot be certain that Novogen was the first to make the inventions covered by the Novogen patents and applications referred to above.
+As patent applications in the U.S. are maintained in secrecy until published by the USPTO at 18 months from filing for all cases filed after November 29, 2000, or at issue, for cases filed prior to November 29, 2000 we cannot be certain that Novogen was the first to make the inventions covered by the Novogen patents and applications referred to above.
 Additionally, publication of discoveries in the scientific or patent literature often lag behind the actual discoveries.
 Moreover, pursuant to the terms of the Uruguay Round Agreements Act, patents filed on or after June 8, 1995 have a term of twenty years from the date of such filing, irrespective of the period of time it may take for such patent to ultimately issue.
-This may shorten the period of patent protection afforded to therapeutic uses of phenoxodiol or to NV-143 or NV-196, as patent applications in the biopharmaceutical sector often take considerable time to issue.
+This may shorten the period of patent protection afforded to therapeutic uses of phenoxodiol, triphendiol or NV-143, as patent applications in the biopharmaceutical sector often take considerable time to issue.
 However, in some countries the patent term may be extended.